simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

             }, step=count)
             time.sleep(1)
 ```
 Rerunning the script should now allow you to see your computer's CPU and RAM usage over time as it runs the script in the `Resources` tab in the UI.
+Note that the CPU metric is measured in percentage usage, while the memory usage metric is measured in Megabytes.

 ## Events
 ### Logging
-During a run, any arbitrary text can be logged using the `log_event` method, and will show up in the `Events` tab of the run in the UI.
+During a run, any arbitrary text can be logged using the `log_event()` method, and will show up in the `Events` tab of the run in the UI.
 For example, let's say that we simply want to add a log of the time at which the code began running, and when all of the iterations completed.
 To do this, we just need to add the following line before the for loop:
 ``` py
 run.log_event('Random number generation started!')
 ```